-- Salt: The magic of this salad is that the cucumbers and onions are soaked in a salt water solution before being tossed with sour cream.
-The cucumbers soak up the salt water, flavoring them and the onions are mellowed out from the salt water.
-You can use kosher salt or table salt for this recipe.
+- Salt: The magic of this salad is that the cucumbers and onions are soaked in a saltwater solution before being tossed with sour cream.
+The cucumbers soak up the saltwater, flavoring them and the onions are mellowed out from the saltwater.
+You can use either kosher salt or table salt for this recipe.

 - Sour Cream: The sour cream gives this salad the creaminess that is key.
+Use full fat or reduced fat, not fat-free, sour cream for best results.
 Feel to swap out the sour cream with plain Greek yogurt--every bit as delicious with an added dose of protein and less fat.

 How to Make Cucumber Salad

-- Using a mandoline, a food processor, or a sharp knife, slice the cucumbers and onions into very thin slices.
-You want the slices to be paper-thin, so they can soak up the salt water brine easily.
+- Using a mandoline slicer, a food processor fitted with the slicing blade, or a sharp knife, slice the cucumbers and onions into very thin slices.
+You want the slices to be paper-thin, so they can soak up the saltwater brine easily and become fork-tender.

-- Once soaked, drain the cucumbers and onions using a colander and lightly rinse to remove the brine.
+- After soaking, drain the cucumbers and onions using a colander and lightly rinse to remove the brine.
 Trust me, the cucumber and onion salad will retain plenty of salt.

 More Classic Summer Side Dishes